 There is a difference between trivial comments and rigorous argumentation.
-Just having a discussion for the sake of having it is not a good goal – it should be used to leverage learning.
-You can do a lot with well-designed assignments, but a learner-centric platform has an effect as well and delivers real results.
+Just having a discussion for the sake of having it is not a good goal.
+Discussions should be used to leverage learning.
+You can do a lot with well-designed assignments, but a learner-centric platform has impact as well and delivers real results.

 Let’s create engagement

-When creating engaging online courses the beginning of it is always important – it is the first impression your learners will get.
+When creating engaging online courses the beginning of it is always important.
+Because the course introduction is the first impression your learners will get.
 To make the participants feel welcome and more comfortable in collaborating with each other, you should put effort into the introductions.
 At the beginning of the course, ask your participants to introduce themselves.
 An easy way to get all participants to introduce themselves is to ask learners to do it while watching an introduction video or reading an introduction document.

 Let’s initiate collaboration

-One way to make your current materials more engaging for learners, is to think about possible collaborative tasks participants could do while studying.
+One way to make your current materials more engaging is to design collaborative tasks participants could do while studying.
 Instead of just reading or watching a video, you can ask them to actively work and explicate their prior conceptions, experiences, and views.
-Contextual discussion within a document have clear benefits: The discussions are more active and spontaneous.
+Contextual discussion within a document has clear benefits: The discussions are more active and spontaneous.

 Let’s encourage participation